 Ebenezer’s community is committed to providing a welcoming environment to all.
 We have established programs and funds intended to support our newest neighbors in tangible ways.
-Learn more below.
+Learn more below about our New Neighbors support group.

 Intended to support recently settled individuals and families in the Chicago area, Ebenezer accepts physical donations of new or gently used furniture, clothing, paper goods and household goods.
 For information about donating large items, please reach out to our volunteer support team by emailing email@example.com.